-This book (with free Online Edition) is full of clear revision notes and diagrams for Higher Level OCR Gateway GCSE Additional Science.
-It includes a section on 'How Science Works', loads of exam advice and revision summary questions.
-Everything's explained in straightforward language, with a touch of humour to keep things interesting.
+This book (with free Online Edition) is full of clear revision notes, diagrams and all the formulas needed for OCR 21st Century GCSE Physics.
+It's designed to make revision straightforward - each section is split into a topic per page, with test questions to check what you've learned and practice calculations (with answers).
+Everything's explained simply and thoroughly with lots of handy exam tips and guidance on 'Ideas about Science' and the Controlled Assessment.
 What's more, a free Online Edition of the whole book is included - perfect for revising on a PC, Mac or tablet device.